The name of this organization is The American Council for Québec Studies (ACQS).

 6. RULES OF PROCEDURE

-- In the absence of other provisions, Robert’s Rules of Order, as most recently revised, shall govern the conduct of all official meetings of the Council.
+In the absence of other provisions, Robert’s Rules of Order, as most recently revised, shall govern the conduct of all official meetings of the ACQS.

-- A membership fee will be collected annually from all Members to support appropriate business of the Council.
+A membership fee will be collected regularly from all Members to support appropriate business of the ACQS.

 8. ADOPTION AND AMENDMENT OF THIS CONSTITUTION

-Future constitutional amendments must be called for at the time of the call for nomination of candidates for office, must be circulated at the time of the election, discussed at the General Meeting, and approval by a two-thirds majority of those voting members who are present at the meeting.
+Future constitutional amendments must be called for at the time of the call for nomination of candidates for office, must be circulated at the time of the election, discussed at the General Meeting, and approved by a two-thirds majority of those voting members who are present at the meeting.

 The ACQS Executive Board may establish and amend the bylaws of the organization, as needed, from time to time.